browserengineering/book/book/accessibility.md

-original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.] screen-reader software is typically used instead.
+original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.] screen reader software is typically used instead.
 The name kind of explains it all: this software reads the text on the screen out loud, so that users know what it says without having to see it.